Only have 48 hours in Yosemite? Here's how we spent our first time in the national park, with an additional night in San

 Our tent cabin had one light and one outlet.
 It was very clean with fresh sheets on the beds and housekeeping came by every morning to hand out towels.

 The main area of the village had multiple places to eat, grab a glass of wine or beer, shop, and even connect to Wi-Fi!
 Our tent cabin used the shared restrooms, but we managed to find a good one that many people seemed to pass up since it was a little farther than others.

 Once we entered the park we were all amazed by the views.
 We came across a pullout area on the road and decided to hop out and get our first look of Half Dome.
 I was truly speechless.
-Then we decided to take selfies and family photos is my millennial showing?!
-Haha.
 As we kept driving we came across El Capitan and had to pull over to get a better look.

 The first fall we hiked to was a fairly short and easy one to Bridalveil Fall.
 The fall wasn't really flowing since it was the middle of August, but the mist was a cool sight to see.
 We loaded back in the car and went to explore Half Dome Village before the sunset.